 How well the boot breathes, keeping you cool and dry

-Blisters form due to heat and friction, and damp skin is friction-y.
-Nobody wants blisters, and picking the model that fits your feet and keeps you cool and dry is key.
-The mesh upper of the Inhaler II
+Blisters form due to heat and friction, and damp skin has lots of friction.
+Nobody wants blisters, and picking the model that fits your feet and keeps you cool and dry is vital.
+The mesh upper of the Moab Ventilator 2

 is the most breathable product we tested.
 Of the midweight models, the Quest 4D II

 breathed better than others, and our testers with sweaty feet appreciated it.

 Our testers put each model through the wringer, measuring their level of breathability in all types of terrains and climates.